 A check-on-check look is surprisingly simple to pull off provided both are noticeably different and aren’t competing for attention.
 “The joy of checks is the infinite variety of combinations if you just apply some imagination,” says stylist Eric Down, who has dressed the likes of David Gandy, Tinie Tempah and Chris Hemsworth.
 “The key is to vary the size.

 “Know your blanket from your plaid and be au fait with houndstooth, gingham, windowpane, Black Watch tartan and Prince of Wales checks.
 Then mix and match.
 A dramatic oversized windowpane check teamed with a medium blanket check and a micro puppytooth check might sound nightmarish but [it can be done] well.”

-Down also suggests clashing checks of varying size within a set of colours.
-“Cream, blues and tan work by varying the dominant colour in each check.”
+Down also suggests clashing checks of varying size within a set of colors.
+“Cream, blues and tan work by varying the dominant color in each check.”
 It’s all about the checks and balances.